 Pressures to deliver the intended results of agricultural and rural development are growing.
-To address the inequitable and unsustainable growth in agriculture and in the rural sector, SEARCA has been pursuing Inclusive and Sustainable Agricultural and Rural Development (ISARD) in selected communities that are relatively left out of development, in collaboration with state universities and colleges (SUCs) and local government units.
+To address inequitable and unsustainable growth in agriculture and in the rural sector, SEARCA has been pursuing Inclusive and Sustainable Agricultural and Rural Development (ISARD) in selected communities that are relatively left out of development, in collaboration with state universities and colleges (SUCs) and local government units.
 At the end of the project, it is hoped that “no one is left out and everyone is empowered in promoting sustainable development.”

 However, the relevance, effectiveness, efficiency, sustainability, and impact of these ISARD initiatives should be continuously measured.
 Lessons should be learned and learning should be translated into actions.
-For this purpose, monitoring and evaluation (M&E) as management functions in ISARD program cycle need to be strengthened.
-The ISARD landscape needs a Results-based Monitoring and Evaluation (RBME) system that will track whether the program and the various component projects on the ground have achieved their intended outcome pathways.
+For this purpose, monitoring and evaluation (M&E) as management functions in the ISARD program cycle need to be strengthened.
+The ISARD landscape needs a Results-based Monitoring and Evaluation (RBME) system that will track whether the program and the various project components on the ground have achieved their intended outcome pathways.
 Furthermore, it helps determine whether the flow of resources/inputs and implementation of projects’ activities are on time.
 Finally, the system should also safeguard transparency, accountability and integrity.